Cedartown, Georgia

 Cedartown is a city and the county seat of Polk County, Georgia, United States.
 The population was 10,190 at the 2020 census.
-Cedartown is the principal city of the Cedartown micropolitan area, which is included in the Atlanta–Athens-Clarke–Sandy Springs combined statistical area.
+It is located northwest of Atlanta near the Alabama-Georgia state line.

 The Cedartown Commercial Historic District is listed on the National Register of Historic Places.
 The Cedartown Waterworks-Woman's Building-Big Spring Park Historic District is also listed along with the Northwest Cedartown Historic District and South Philpot Street Historic District.